-The Georgia Department of Community Health (DCH) sets medical assistance eligibility policy, including for Medicaid and PeachCare for Kids®, based on state and federal laws and regulations.
-The Georgia Department of Human Services, Division of Family and Children Services (DFCS), implements medical assistance policies.
-County DFCS offices determine eligibility for medical assistance applicants.
+The Georgia Department of Community Health (DCH) sets Medical Assistance eligibility policy, including Medicaid and PeachCare for Kids®, based on state and federal laws and regulations.
+The Georgia Department of Human Services (DHS), Division of Family and Children Services (DFCS), implements Medical Assistance policies.
+County DFCS offices determine eligibility for Medical Assistance applicants.
 DCH provides DFCS with policy guidance to implement the Citizenship and Identity Documentation Requirement as defined in the Federal Deficit Reduction Act of 2005 (DRA).

-An overview of the DRA Citizenship and Identity Documentation policy is below, as applicable to Georgia's medical assistance plan.
+An overview of the DRA Citizenship and Identity Documentation policy is below.

-NOTE: Medical assistance applicants and members are required to verify their citizenship and identity only once.
+Note: Medical Assistance applicants and members are required to verify their citizenship and identity only once.
 It is not required at their next eligibility renewal.
-Original documentation of citizenship or identity is no longer required for the medical assistance eligibility determination.
+Original documentation of citizenship or identity is no longer required for the Medical Assistance eligibility determination.